 - Write down your meeting group’s most significant discussions of the year.
 This will act as an induction for the following year’s Hallopeds in the same group.

-Aalto University Student Union has opened a call for applications for student representatives in the Aalto University administration for the year 2020.
-The call for applications opens on 1 November and closes on 30 November 2019 at 11.59 pm
+Aalto University Student Union has opened a supplementary call for applications for student representatives in the Aalto University administration for the year 2020.
+The call for applications opens on March 9 and closes on March 22 2020 at 11.59 pm

 A Guide for the Student Representatives in Administration